Tomev/qcflow/docs/source/llms/llm-evaluate/index.rst

             pd.DataFrame(
                 {
                     "inputs": [
-                        "What is MLflow?",
+                        "What is QCFlow?",
                         "What is Spark?",
                     ]
                 }
             )

-      - For this input format, MLflow will construct the appropriate request payload to the model endpoint type.
-For example, if your model is a chat endpoint (``llm/v1/chat``), MLflow will wrap your input string with the chat messages format like ``{"messages": [{"role": "user", "content": "What is MLflow?"}]}``.
+      - For this input format, QCFlow will construct the appropriate request payload to the model endpoint type.
+For example, if your model is a chat endpoint (``llm/v1/chat``), QCFlow will wrap your input string with the chat messages format like ``{"messages": [{"role": "user", "content": "What is QCFlow?"}]}``.
 If you want to customize the request payload e.g. including system prompt, please use the next format.

     * - A pandas DataFrame with a dictionary column.
       -